roll/packspec/README.md

 ## Changelog

+Here described only breaking and the most important changes.
+The full changelog and documentation for all released versions could be found in nicely formatted [commit history](https://github.com/packspec/packspec/commits/master).

 ### v0.4

-Proof of concept version for the specification and test runners.
+Proof of concept version of the specification and test runners.